jpclark6/LEData/README.md

 Load up the receiving_data sketch on the receiving Arduino, and then wire up the screen per the pinout in the sketch, and connect the photo transistor with the readout voltage going to the A0 ADC.

 Load up the sending_device sketch on the other Arduino, connect the LED to pin 9 and then to the resistor and ground in serial.
 Keep this plugged in to the computer and open the serial monitor.
+Toggle the commented area in the loop{}, as described in the file, to use the serial input as the text.
+It is currently setup in 'debuggin' which is an automatic transfer using the text in the file an 200 us clock speed.

 ## Images